lemon32767/ccleste/README.md

 # credits

-Sound and music assets in data/ are taken from [https://github.com/JeffRuLz/Celeste-Classic-GBA/tree/master/maxmod_data](https://github.com/JeffRuLz/Celeste-Classic-GBA/tree/master/maxmod_data)
+Sound wave files are taken from [https://github.com/JeffRuLz/Celeste-Classic-GBA/tree/master/maxmod_data](https://github.com/JeffRuLz/Celeste-Classic-GBA/tree/master/maxmod_data), music ogg files were obtained by converting the .wav dumps from pico 8, which I did using ffmpeg.

 All credit for the original games goes to the original developers (Matt Thorson & Noel Berry).